gSchool/vw-cnd-project-setup/Readme.md

     * Add postgres db addon

 ## CI/CD
-Use the teplates provided to get started setting up CI/CD for your projects.
+Use the templates provided to get started setting up CI/CD for your projects.
 You can customize these if you wish.
 This is just a starting point.
 * The `gitlab-ci.yml` and `system.properties` files should be placed in the root of your project.
 * You can specify a different java version if you need to in `system.properties`.
 * The `package.json` has updates used in the CI/CD (jest test coverage)
 * The `application.yml` tells spring boot to use Heroku defined environmenmt variables in prod to run your app
 * You need to generate a Heroku API Token and add it to both the repositories' Settings > CI/CD > Variables (munu on the left of repo has `Settings`).
 The example `gitlab-ci.yml` files reference it as `HEROKU_API_KEY`

 ## TWA